mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-architecture.md

 The web client is designed using a single-page architecture, wherein a single JavaScript web page is loaded into the browser that will then update the page and interact with the Mendix Runtime as required by the actions of the user.
 This may include retrieving parts of the web page as well as retrieving and storing data.

 The client is predominantly implemented using HTML5, CSS with Sass and Bootstrap, and the React framework.
-For more information, see [Web Client Settings](https://docs.mendix.com/refguide/custom-settings#9-web-client-settings) in the Mendix documentation.
+For more information, see [Web Client Settings](https://docs.mendix.com/refguide/custom-settings#9-web-client-settings) in the *Mendix Studio Pro Guide*.